 Augment your password with an extra layer of authentication

-With Two Step Authentication, you can use any iOS, Android, Blackberry, or SMS-capable mobile device as a unique key to your site.
+With two-step authentication, you can use any iOS, Android, Blackberry, or SMS-capable mobile device as a unique key to your site.
 After you sign up for the service, you will need to enter a specially generated one-time code whenever you try to log in to your site.
 This means that even if someone gets your password, they won’t be able to log in without possessing your mobile device as well.
-You can learn more about this service in the Two Step Authentication support page: en.support.wordpress.com/security/two-step-authentication.
+You can learn more about this service in the two-step authentication support page: https://vip.wordpress.com/documentation/two-step-authentication/

 Have a question which hasn’t been answered here, or want to get started with WordPress.com VIP Services for your site?